micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/index.md

 The benchmarking tool under development is providing a framework to allow developers to create their own benchmarking tool.
 Each part a developer wants to benchmark can be added as a plugin using the provided framework.
-In this way plugins can be shared and this improve re-usability as much as possible.
+In this way plugins can be shared and this improves re-usability as much as possible.

 ## Trace Framework Abstraction